 Emax system based prostheses possess several advantages, which make them ideal for fabrication of fixed prostheses in the anterior region:

 - Best Match to your Natural Teeth – an important esthetic requirement for all-ceramic prostheses is that they should possess sufficient translucency that matches your natural teeth.
 Emax crowns possess an ideal blend of translucency and lifelike appearance, that makes them suitable for restoration of front teeth.
+They are more translucent than zirconia crowns!

 - Durability – Emax crowns are prepared from lithium disilicate, which is a glass ceramic and possesses excellent strength.
 Thus, Emax crowns are less likely to crack or fracture during clinical usage.
+They are less likely to chip when compared to zirconia crowns!

 - Ability to be Milled – another benefit of Emax crowns is that they can be quickly fabricated by using CAD CAM milling.
 Emax crowns are prepared from a high quality monolithic block of Lithium disilicate.
 All the dentist needs to do, is to prepare the teeth, make a digital impression and feed It into the CAD-CAM machine software, and voila!
 Emax crowns are ready for cementation!

 - Conservation of Tooth Structure – since Emax crowns possess excellent strength and fracture resistance, these crowns can be prepared in very thin sections.
 This not only ensures optimal esthetics, but also requires minimal removal of natural tooth structure during preparation.
+The more the tooth structure you have, better is your oral health.
+When you have more tooth structure, your tooth stands stronger.

 How much does an Emax crown cost?